|Home > Browse Our Collection > Computers > IBM > IBM 5150|

 The IBM PC had two variants, the type A variant with a 16/64k motherboard and the type B variant with a 64/256k motherboard.
-The type B's were distinquished by a 'B' inside a circle painted on the black enameled metal of the back.
+The Type B was marked with a 'B' inside a circle painted on the black enamel metal on the back.

 IBM 5150 Articles: